ksang123/simple_shell/readme.md

 - implement the basic bash commands like `cd`, `echo`, `history`

 ### default commands
-- allow the user to run default shell commands
+- allow the user to run default shell commands using `bash`

 ### external commands
 - implement external commands using a /bin in the `/ByteX`